-The Association acknowledges that the wider economy continues to be affected by economic uncertainty due to the impact of the Coronavirus pandemic, the UK's exit from the EU, inflation and the rising cost of living.
-However, the Association has the resources to respond positively, and ensure that the viability of the business is maintained whilst delivering on its key aims and objectives.
+The Association acknowledges that the wider economy continues to be affected by economic uncertainty, however the Association has the resources to respond positively and ensure that the viability of the business is maintained whilst delivering on its key aims and objectives.
 There will, however, be the need to balance maintenance investment, management costs and the delivery of new homes.

 The significant increase in the number of planning approvals for new housing in PDRHA's key area of Derbyshire Dales is now resulting in several new schemes being built.
 This brings opportunities to procure affordable homes as part of developments.
 While these opportunities are mainly in the towns of the area, there are some village developments and PDRHA is actively pursuing these.
-It is not envisaged that this will replace the Association's use of exception sites, which remains the standard means of development particularly in the Peak District National Park.
+It is not envisaged that this will replace the Association's use of exception sites, which remains the standard means of development particularly in the Peak District National Park

-Mr Richard Mugglestone Secretary 13th September 2022
+Mr Richard Mugglestone Secretary 19th September 2023